dask/distributed/docs/source/scheduling-policies.rst

 When a worker finishes a task, the immediate dependencies of that task get top priority.
-This encourages a behavior of finishing ongoing work immediately before starting new work.
+This encourages a behavior of finishing ongoing work immediately before starting new work (depth-first graph traversal).
 This often conflicts with the first-come-first-served objective, but often results in shorter total runtimes and significantly reduced memory footprints.